 - NO Boy cut briefs

 - NO Shapeless one pieces (Bo Derek did it but DO NOT try at home)

 - Granny Bottoms

 And guess what?
-Out of all the body types, yours in the ONLY one that can sensibly wear a Monokini:
+Out of all the body types, the athletic body shape is the ONLY shape that can sensibly wear a monokini.

 Ruffles.
 Yup, this is also the best body type for ruffles and really whatever else you want: